Melania Trump To Make Public Appearance On Wednesday After More Than Three Weeks Away From Press Cameras

 Many people will likely continue to speculate about the length of time that Melania laid low after her high-profile May 10 “Be Best” launch.
 Rumors swirled about whether she might have had plastic surgery, moved back to New York or moved in with her parents, suffered a severe incident of domestic abuse, or even started working with Robert Mueller on his ongoing investigation and the speculation got more outlandish as her absence from the public eye increased.

 It looks like people probably will not get any real sense of what Melania Trump was doing during those weeks she was missing from the public eye.
-Will her attendance at the FEMA meeting on Wednesday with President Donald Trump go off as planned and quell the buzz over her wellbeing?
-Her public appearances will likely generate a lot of buzz for the foreseeable future as a result of these past few weeks and people will be curious to see how visible she decides to be in the coming days.
+Will her attendance at the FEMA meeting on Wednesday with President Donald Trump go off as planned and quell the buzz over her well-being?
+Her public appearances will likely generate a lot of buzz for the foreseeable future as a result of these past few weeks, and people will be curious to see how visible she decides to be in the coming days.